 Renamed ‘SVA Chelsea Gallery’ in 2004, the School of Visual Arts in New York offered a wide range of exhibitions.
 ‘Milanese Graphics’ displayed works by Antonio Boggeri, Umberto Capelli, Giulio Confalonieri, Franco Grignani, Giancarlo Iliprandi, Giovanni Pintori, as well as examples from the magazine Imago (poster above by Milton Glaser).

-In conjunction with his participation at the ‘Vision 65‘ conference (officially called ‘Vision 65: World Congress on New Challenges to Human Communication’), at the Southern Illinois University of Carbondale from 21 to 23 October 1965, Franco Grignani was also present in the collective exhibition held at the Mitchell Art Gallery in Carbondale, where posters, graphics, and other objects designed by the conference speakers were exhibited, “featuring what it is considered some of the best examples of typography produced in the last 50 years” [from The Daily Egyptian, 21 Oct.
+In conjunction with his participation at the ‘Vision 65‘ conference (officially called ‘Vision 65: World Congress on New Challenges to Human Communication’), held at the Southern Illinois University of Carbondale from October 21 to 23, 1965, Franco Grignani was also featured in the collective exhibition at the Mitchell Art Gallery in Carbondale, where posters, graphics, and other objects designed by the conference speakers were showcased, “featuring what it is considered some of the best examples of typography produced in the last 50 years” [from The Daily Egyptian, 21 Oct.
 1965].
 Works from Typomundus 20 were exhibited too.

 The same exhibition then moved to Chicago:

-This was a loan exhibition with works (two from each of 42 featured Italian artists) chosen by Umbro Apollonio, who was at that time permanent curator of the Historical Archive of Contemporary Art in Venice (The Biennale Archive).
+This was a loan exhibition with works (from 42 Italian artists, with each contributing two pieces) chosen by Umbro Apollonio, who was at that time permanent curator of the Historical Archive of Contemporary Art in Venice (The Biennale Archive).
 The exhibition focused strongly on new approaches in “programmed and Op art and neo-constructivism” and reflected “the continued participation of the contemporary Italian artist on the international level at the creative pace established there soon after World War II” (Edward Bryant, director of the gallery).
-Franco Grignani was present with two serigraphs from 1965.
-Among all the works presented, The Courier-Journal of Louisville, Kentucky, chose (20 Nov.
-1966) this one by Grignani to advertise the whole event:
+Franco Grignani showcased two serigraphs from 1965, and one of his pieces was chosen to promote the entire event in The Courier-Journal of Louisville, Kentucky (20 Nov.
+1966):

-The work of the many eminent graphic artists united in the Alliance Graphique Internationale (AGI), of which Grignani was an early member since 1952, was presented to the American public for the first time at close quarters at Lincoln Center.
-Works covering the period 1924-1966 were displayed on a continuous wall of corrugated board in chronological order, while on the perimeter of the exhibition area self-portraits of the participating artists replaced the usual photographs; the portrait of Franco Grignani is the one used in the header pic of this blog (on the back of the photo it says: “this is my portrait”).
+The work of the many eminent graphic artists united in the Alliance Graphique Internationale (AGI), of which Grignani had been an early member since 1952, was presented to the American public for the first time at close quarters at Lincoln Center.
+Works covering the period 1924-1966 were displayed on a continuous wall of corrugated board in chronological order.
+Notably, instead of conventional photographs, self-portraits of the participating artists adorned the perimeter of the exhibition area.
+The portrait of Franco Grignani used in the header image of this blog was featured in the exhibition, with the inscription “this is my portrait” on the back of the photo.

-This was part of a series of exhibitions displaying graphic designs by the members of the AGI, after the one held in November.
-The Mead Library of Ideas was a gallery maintained by the Mead Paper Company in New York’s Pan Am Building, showcasing the best contemporary graphic design.
+This exhibition was part of a series displaying graphic designs by the members of the AGI following the November showcase.
+The Mead Library of Ideas was a gallery maintained by the Mead Paper Company in New York’s Pan Am Building, showcasing the finest examples of contemporary graphic design.

 Solo exhibits:

-The other solo shows were all held in Chicago, throughout the whole 1960s; in the mid-twentieth century, Chicago graphic design had a strong sense of identity together with a reputation mostly for clean, ordered corporate graphics, thanks in part to the presence of the New Bauhaus since 1937.
+The other solo shows were all held in Chicago, throughout the whole 1960s; in the mid-twentieth century, Chicago graphic design had a strong sense of identity together with a reputation mostly for clean, ordered corporate graphics, influenced in part by the presence of the New Bauhaus since 1937.

-This was held in a gallery located in a famous historic restaurant (often visited by professional groups of architects and academics), where exhibitions sponsored by the Society of Typographic Arts (STA) of Chicago have been held since 1955.
-The Japanese magazine Idea dedicated a seven-page article to the experimental photographs from the exhibition in issue n° 47, June 1961.
+This exhibition took place in a gallery situated within a renowned historic restaurant (often visited by professional groups of architects and academics), where exhibitions sponsored by the Society of Typographic Arts (STA) of Chicago have been held since 1955.
+The experimental photographs featured in the exhibition garnered attention from the Japanese magazine Idea, which dedicated a seven-page article to them in issue n° 47, June 1961.

 Established in 1926, the CCA was a leading company in the production of corrugated boxes for manufacturers.
-Even if the products were everyday paperboard packages, its successful advertisement campaigns represented a sophisticated and innovative company that stood apart from others in crossing the boundary between industry and art, with its support for modern art, commitment to design, and interest in experimentation.
-In fact, CCA became a sort of patron of graphic arts and design, with a particular interest in European artists, whose work tended to be more experimental than what was then prevalent in the U.S.
+Despite dealing in everyday paperboard packages, the company distinguished itself through successful advertisement campaigns that showcased a sophisticated and innovative approach, transcending the conventional boundaries between industry and art.
+CCA’s commitment to design, support for modern art, and enthusiasm for experimentation set it apart.
+Functioning as a patron of graphic arts and design, CCA demonstrated a particular interest in European artists, whose work often reflected a more experimental spirit compared to prevailing trends in the U.S.

-The 1965 solo exhibition – held just a few weeks after the already mentioned ‘Vision 65: World Congress on New Challenges to Human Communication’ in Carbondale – featured some of the most recent optical paintings which were to be displayed soon after (April 1966) in Florence:
+The 1965 solo exhibition – occurring just a few weeks after the aforementioned ‘Vision 65: World Congress on New Challenges to Human Communication’ in Carbondale – featured some of the most recent optical paintings.
+These works were subsequently exhibited in Florence in April 1966:

 The exhibition poster was displayed in the British magazine Modern Publicity 1966/67.

-Invited to exhibit here immediately after the ‘Vision 65‘ conference, the ‘500d Gallery’ (renamed the ‘Ryder Gallery’ in 1973) was one of the first Midwest galleries to exhibit fine graphic and typographic art.
-It opened in 1964 and exhibited the work of local and international graphic designer artists.
-Located in Chicago, originally below the typesetting firm Frederic Ryder Company Advertising Typographers, it was founded by its CEO “in the interest of graphic design”.
-It closed in ca. 1985.
+Invited to exhibit here shortly after the ‘Vision 65‘ conference, the ‘500d Gallery’ (later renamed the ‘Ryder Gallery’ in 1973) was one of the first in the Midwest to focus on fine graphic and typographic art.
+Established in 1964, it featured the works of both local and international graphic designers.
+Located in Chicago, initially below the typesetting firm Frederic Ryder Company Advertising Typographers, it was founded by its CEO “in the interest of graphic design”.
+It closed around 1985.

-Both solo exhibitions featured posters from the successful advertising campaign for Alfieri & Lacroix, but the 1970 one also displayed material from some recent exhibitions in Italy and abroad:
+Both solo exhibitions featured posters from the successful advertising campaign for Alfieri & Lacroix.
+However, the 1970 exhibition went further by showcasing materials from some of Grignani’s recent exhibitions in Italy and abroad:

-A colour film about aluminium finishes was shown during the exhibition.
+A colour film showcasing aluminium finishes was presented during the exhibition.

-A very important opportunity for Grignani was the design of a cover for the famous international magazine Art in America (November 1966 issue); Lee Addison Ault, publisher of Art in America, entrusted him with this cover immediately after meeting Grignani at the ‘Vision 65‘ conference [from ‘Linea Grafica’, n° 6, Nov.
+A significant opportunity for Grignani arose when he was commissioned to design the cover for the renowned international magazine Art in America (November 1966 issue).
+Lee Addison Ault, the publisher of Art in America, entrusted him with this project shortly after their meeting at the ‘Vision 65‘ conference [from ‘Linea Grafica’, n° 6, Nov.
 1965]:

 In 1967 Grignani received the highly coveted recognition merit of the ICTA (the International Center for the Typographic Arts of New York), for ‘Typomundus 20‘: